-Rights of Way Charter
+Rights of way charter

-The council works with landowners, parish councils and user groups to protect the public's right to use and enjoy the network.
+We work with landowners, parish councils and user groups to protect the public's right to use and enjoy the network.